- Instructions for Form 1099-S - Introductory Material

 An indication that the transferor may receive property or services for an obligation having a stated principal amount.

 An indication that, in connection with a contingent payment transaction, the transferor may receive gross proceeds that cannot be determined with certainty under the regulations and is not included in gross proceeds.

 Truncating transferor's TIN on payee statements.

-Pursuant to Treasury Regulations section 301.6109-4, all filers of this form may truncate a transferor’s TIN (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
+Pursuant to Regulations section 301.6109-4, all filers of this form may truncate a transferor’s TIN (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
 Truncation is not allowed on any documents the filer files with the IRS.
 A filer’s TIN may not be truncated on any form.
-See part J in the 2018 General Instructions for Certain Information Returns.
+See part J in the 2019 General Instructions for Certain Information Returns.

 Enter the name, address, and telephone number of the person who is filing Form 1099-S. The name and address must be the same as the filer information reported on Form 1096.